khalid-naami/khalid-naami.github.io/blog/2026-05-02-charm-the-invisible-delta-decay.md

 description: "Explore Charm, the invisible force of delta decay over time.
 Learn how weekend drift and time decay uniquely impact your options trading strategies."
 authors: [khalid]
 tags: [Dashboard Options, options, charm, greeks, time-decay, spx, risk-management]
-keywords: [options, charm, greeks, time-decay, spx, risk-management]
+keywords: [Charm Exposure explained, Delta decay over time, Time-sensitive hedging, Options second-order Greeks, Expiration week dynamics, Institutional Delta bleed, options, greeks, time-decay, spx, risk-management]
 image: /img/charm-v2.webp
 slug: charm-the-invisible-delta-decay
-schema_type: ScholarlyArticle
+schema_type: [ScholarlyArticle, SoftwareApplication, TechArticle]
 ---

 # Charm: The Invisible Erosion of Directional Exposure

-Theta gets all the attention for time decay, but **Charm** is the silent driver that actually alters your directional risk as expiration approaches.
-For the institutional risk manager, ignoring Charm isn't an option; it's the difference between a controlled exit and a forced liquidation.
+While Theta is frequently cited as the primary engine of time decay, **Charm** acts as the silent architect that fundamentally recalibrates your directional exposure as expiration nears.
+For the institutional risk analyst, overlooking Charm—the "ghost in the machine"—is a non-negotiable risk; it often marks the boundary between a strategically controlled exit and a chaotic, forced liquidation.

 <!-- truncate -->